vinitp94/Cyber-Spider/README.md

 - IntelWeb::crawl()

   This is the function that actually crawls through all of the files and determines the malicious files and websites by following a set of six rules that are specified in the [spec][spec].
 The function runs in O(T) time where T is the number of lines that refer to known malicious entities.
 The function successfully crawls through the trillions of lines of data in a few seconds.
-Here's a small snippet showing all the data structures that were used:
+Here's a small snippet showing all the data structures that were used.

   ```c++
   unordered_map<string, DiskMultiMap::Iterator> fromIts;